GoogleCloudPlatform/cortex-data-foundation/README.md

     * Adjust the `FROM ` clauses containing `bigquery-public-data.geo_openstreetmap.planet_layers` in `postcode.sql`.

     [**Analytics hub is currently only supported in EU and US locations**](https://cloud.google.com/bigquery/docs/analytics-hub-introduction) and some datasets, such as NOAA Global Forecast, are only offered in a single multilocation.
     If you are targeting a location different from the one available for the required dataset, we recommend creating a [scheduled query](https://cloud.google.com/bigquery/docs/scheduling-queries) to copy the new records from the Analytics hub linked dataset followed by a [transfer service](https://cloud.google.com/bigquery-transfer/docs/introduction) to copy those new records into a dataset located in the same location or region as the rest of your deployment.
-You will then need to adjust the SQL files .
+You will then need to adjust the SQL files.

     **Important Note:** Before copying these DAGs to Cloud Composer, you will need to **add the required python modules (`holidays`, `pytrends`) [as dependencies](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies#options_for_managing_python_packages)**.